 AD&D Second Edition

-Okay, good, we’re finally talking about games I have personally played and for which I own the books.
+Okay, good, we’re finally talking about games I have personally played.
 Here again the rules call out human advancement potential in every class, and ease of interactions with other races, as their only racial advantages.
 Not that the Player’s Handbook breathes a word of specifics about demi-human level limits, but I don’t think it’s reasonable to assume that DMs planning to enforce level-limit rules also refused to inform players of these restrictions – even the most self-sabotaging DMs would like to still have friends at the end of the night.
 Well, most of them.
 Also, and I’m not sure why the human race entry doesn’t call this out, humans can dual-class but not multi-class.

 In the DMG, at least, the details of demi-human level limits are available, and the limits here are somewhat less restrictive than 1e.
 Racial abilities are at least as potent, though half-orcs have been cut from the text completely.
 This dilutes the human “advantages” still further.
 Then there’s Table 27: Thieving Skill Racial Adjustments, which explains that humans are also the worst thieves in the setting; every other race receives a net gain of percentage points in thief skills.
 Of these, the dwarf is the worst off, receiving only ten bonus percentage points; every other demi-human race receives 15, 20, or 25.